riophae/batch-download-sample-gallery/README.md

 cd batch-download-sample-gallery
 npm install --production
 node download <Gallery URL>
-# per default the downloaded image files will be stored at output/<Gallery Name>/ directory
 ```

+Per default the downloaded image files will be saved in `output/<Gallery Name>/` directory.
+You can change it in the config file.

 **Gallery URL examples:**